Choy Lay Fut Kung Fu

 certificates are earned - gold, orange, jade, green, purple, blue,

-red, brown, and finally dark brown.
-This process takes about
+red, brown, and finally advanced (dark) brown.
+This process takes

 The black stripe on the more advanced belts shows the student